2021 World Pain Summit

 Dr. Raj Bhardwaj

-Family Physician and Urgent Care Physician, Clinical Assistant Professor, Department of Family Medicine, University of Calgary.
+Urgent Care Physician, Alberta Health Services and Clinical Assistant Professor, Department of Family Medicine, University of Calgary.

 Dr. Jason Busse